Student Job Offer Scams

 • A common scam, according to the Federal Trade Commission (FTC), targets college students, who are sent a fake check and asked to handle, transfer, or spend the money for seemingly legitimate purposes like ordering office supplies.
 Although you may receive a check, that check will typically bounce.
 Depending on how you are directed to use the money, you could even be charged with a crime like money laundering or credit card fraud.

-• Other times, students will be asked to send money in the form of gift cards or cryptocurrency like Bitcoin: two methods of sending money that are untraceable, and unrecoverable.
+• Other times, students will be asked to send money in the form of gift cards or cryptocurrency like Bitcoin: two methods of sending money that are untraceable and unrecoverable.

-How Do You Know If an Unexpected Job Offer Is a Scam?
+How Do You Know if an Unexpected Job Offer Is a Scam?

 Scams Are Generic